-Our volunteers are also given the opportunity to accompany caseworkers to Housing Court Duty and have recently assisted caseworkers at our outreach at Eden Housing Association in Penrith to assist clients complete Discretionary Housing Payment forms.
+Our volunteers were given the opportunity to accompany caseworkers to our outreach at Eden Housing Association in Penrith to assist clients complete Discretionary Housing Payment forms.
 Here is what Stuart Watson, one of our longest serving volunteers, said about the experience.

 “I recently assisted one of the caseworkers with completing Discretionary Housing Payment forms at Eden Housing Association.
 I found this to be an extremely interesting and worthwhile experience.
 It was good to see first hand the type of work that caseworkers do.
 Being on reception I don’t usually get to observe the follow-up work that takes place and this was a great opportunity to see the real, positive impact that Cumbria Law Centre has on so many people’s lives.
 It was wonderful to see the relief on the clients’ faces as the forms were completed and they were left with the knowledge that their problems were, if not over, then at least on the way to being resolved.
 Cumbria Law Centre has given me confidence and experience and I would like to express my thanks to both Fiona and Michael for giving me the opportunity to be involved.”

 Our volunteers visited the Carlisle Foodbank and Liam found the visit enlightening: